 - The Pagoda, Queen Charlotte’s Cottage and the Royal Palaces and Minka House are closed

-- The Library will not be open to the public
+- The Library is not open to the public

 - The Treetop Walkway is closed